 The purpose of this article is to assist you, as a potential Exchangor, in developing an understanding of the due diligence issues that should be evaluated in selecting your 1031 Exchange Qualified Intermediary.
 The due diligence process should never be taken lightly.
 The one thing that we have learned over time is that it does not matter how large or small the Qualified Intermediary is, but how well the "QI" is managed.

 Role of the 1031 Exchange Qualified Intermediary

-Qualified Intermediaries Are Not Licensed, Regulated or Required to be Bonded
+Qualified Intermediaries Are Not Licensed, Regulated or Audited

-In short, anyone can start a 1031 Exchange Qualified Intermediary and begin administering 1031 Exchange transactions.
-It is therefore extremely important for you to know how to properly evaluate and choose a SAFE 1031 Exchange Qualified Intermediary for your 1031 Exchange transaction.
+It is extremely important for you to know how to properly evaluate and choose a SAFE and SECURE 1031 Exchange Qualified Intermediary for your 1031 Exchange transaction.

 You should always perform a careful and thorough due diligence review before making your final selection.
 You should never pick your 1031 Exchange Qualified Intermediary based solely on their 1031 Exchange fees, costs and charges or the size of the institution.
 Choosing the wrong 1031 Exchange Qualified Intermediary to administer your 1031 Exchange could be a very expensive mistake due to the Qualified Intermediary's critical fiduciary responsibilities and obligations through out your 1031 Exchange transaction.